New links between PDE's and Voronoi patterns: Voronoi patterns, optimal transport, and the Monge-Ampere equation

 \section{Voronoi patterns, optimal transport, and the Monge-Ampere equation}

+Voronoi tessellations appear naturally in applications to urban planning.
+For example, consider the following simple problem: each household must be assigned exactly one school in a city with uniform population density.
+The optimal configuration of schools is the one that implies the least distance traveled by households.
+The solution is given by partitioning the city into the Voronoi tessellation generated by the schools.
+One may consider a similar problem in which, additionally, each school has a capacity limit.
+In this case, the solution is given by partitioning the city into the \emph{power set} (see equation \eqref{eq:powerset}) generated by the schools, with weights specified by their limit capacity, see \cite{galichon2018optimal} for an in-depth discussion.
+See also \cite{10.1007/978-90-481-3660-5_3} for a discussion of the implementation of this strategy and an analysis of a case study in Shandong Province, China.

+This problem can be formulated in terms of optimal transportation: Given a domain $\Omega$, point $x_{i} \in \Omega$, and positive real numbers $\alpha_{i}$ such that $\sum_{i} \alpha_{i} = 1$, the problem is to optimally (with quadratic cost) transport the probability measure $\sum \alpha_{i}\mathbf{1}_{x_{i}}$ to the uniform probability measure on $\Omega$.
+In \cite{aurenhammer1998minkowski}, it was shown that this problem is equivalent to the problem of finding a power set generated by the points $x_{i}$.
+In particular, given specified volume fractions, weights always exist such that the cells in the resulting power diagram have specified volume fractions. \cite{aurenhammer1998minkowski} Also introduced a new algorithm to compute power diagrams.

-This section is devoted to a link between Voronoi cells and the Monge-Ampere equation.
-Based on a classical result in Optimal Transportation \cite{aurenhammer1998minkowski}, we construct a family of solutions to the Monge-Ampere equation.
+We construct a family of solutions to the Monge-Ampere equation based on these results.
 This family of solutions is a counterexample to several results for the Monge Ampere equation (particularly concerning regularity) when the hypotheses are slightly modified.

 \begin{theorem} Let $\Omega \subset \mathbf{R}^{n}$ be an open bounded set and let $\{w_{i}\}_{i=1}^{N} \in \mathbf{R}.$ Let $\{ x_{i} \}_{i=1}^{N}$ be $N$ distinct points in $\Omega.$ Fix $\lambda \in (0,1)$ and let